frealmyr/dotfiles/docs/README.md

 <div align="center">
     <img alt="NixOS" src="https://fmlab.no/assets/images/typing-anime.gif" width="240px"/>
-    <h1>dotfiles 💚</h1>
+    <h1>dotfiles 💙</h1>
 </div>

 - Root of this repository is the root of my home directory.
   - This is done using a [bare git repository](https://git-scm.com/book/en/v2/Git-on-the-Server-Getting-Git-on-a-Server), which sets the working directory to the home folder, and git directory to `~/.dotfiles`.
   - Using `showUntrackedFiles=false`, only tracked files will be visible in git commands for the dotfiles.
 - Ansible playbooks are placed under `~/ansible-config`.
-  - This is used for configuring my MacOS system, homebrew and git repo.
+  - This is used for configuring my MacOS system, packages and git repo.

-This is where I keep all workstation configuration as code.

-It contains Ansible playbooks for configuring MacOS, that configures this dotfiles repsitory as a bare git repository to my home folder.

 ### Fresh install